maxkom125/tavernkeeper/README.md

 # 🍺 TavernKeeper Mod

 A Minecraft mod that lets you run your own tavern!
-Mark areas, serve customers, and earn emeralds.
+Mark areas, serve customers, and earn coins!

 ## Features ✨